ros2/ros2_documentation/source/Contributing/ROS-2-On-boarding-Guide.rst

 Note on Coverage runs
 ^^^^^^^^^^^^^^^^^^^^^

-ROS2 packages are organized in a way that the testing code for a given package is not only contained within the package, but could also be present in a different package.
+ROS 2 packages are organized in a way that the testing code for a given package is not only contained within the package, but could also be present in a different package.
 In other words: packages can exercise code belonging to other packages during the testing phase.

 To achieve the coverage rate reached by all code available in the ROS 2 core packages it is recommended to run builds using a fixed set of proposed repositories.